bBranson2001/JavaScript.widget/Readme.md

 License

-This project is open-sourced under the MIT License.
+This project is open-sourced under the GNU General Public License.
 See the LICENSE file for more details.